 Ningen Deshita is about a boy who gets his soul temporarily transplanted into a hamster.
 He is then cared for by some random girl he barely knows until he gets put back into his original body. ¯\_(ツ)_/¯.
 This being a romance, it shouldn’t be hard to guess the story’s direction.
 Yet while very contrived, the story and characters end up rather innocuous when compared to the surrounding aspects of the manga which the author seemed to completely neglect.

 Ningen Deshita is set two whole centuries in the future but it is completely identical to the present.
 Save for one single aspect, society, technology and the people went literally unchanged.
 There is no reason given for this.
 The author didn’t seem to realize that this was a problem.
-All we get is a lazy narration that goes like “Well hey, nothing changed!”.
+Societies would gradually change over the course of that many years and having just one different aspect with everything else remaining static is not very believable.
+This issue is addressed with a lazy narration that goes like “Well hey, nothing changed!”
 It feels that the story was only set in the future to make soul transplanting possible.
 Of course, soul transplanting itself is very vague, unexplored and only mentioned when necessary for the plot.
 Since its only reason is to make the story happen, it’s relegated to being a prop for the story, which by default makes the entire setting one too.
 It’s rather irritating to have a story set in the future when the author has no real interest in the setting in the first place.
 Why even set it in the future then?
 It’s just too distracting.
 It would have worked better as some alternate Earth, or with some more creativity and thought, a real-life setting with a real-life issue.

 Despite all its problems Ningen Deshita has it can still be enjoyed due to how utterly harmless it all is.
 The aim of the manga is to present some cute relationship and it succeeds at doing so.
 It’s flaws can be overlooked by those just interested in the characters and their story.
 But how such a simple story still has such weak, flimsy writing and planning is just puzzling.
 Ningen Deshita simply asks you to overlook too much to enjoy it.